jitensinha98/Realtime-Facial-Expression-Recognition-using-geometric-analysis/README.md

 This will perform realtime prediction from the video feed acquired from the webcam.

 ## About the Software
 I have dlib face detector and dlib 68 point shape predictor for Emotion Recognition .
 The predictor provides 68 coordinates in the face to predict its shape .
 I have used the euclidean distances among these points as features to predict target variable .
 While computing realtime predictions i have cropped and resize the face portion of every face for accurate predictions over long distances from the video source .
 I have also designed a progress bar which displays the probability of each of the four emotions - ***Happy,Sad,Angry,Suprise***.
-Adding any more emotions causes a drop in the accuracy so i have used only these four emotions for training.
+Adding any more emotions causes a drop in the accuracy so i have used only these four emotions for training.Using progress bar will significantly slow down the process of prediction and ***using progress bar is only relevant when trying to predict the emotion of a single face per frame.***

 ## Sample Face Landmark on Dataset Images